 Will your NDC project be transverse or will it have a dedicated team?

-There is no ideal organisation of this project, it will of course depend on your internal processes.
+There is no ideal organization of this project, it will, of course, depend on your internal processes.

 Nevertheless, be sure that this project will require: